What Should Los Angeles Seniors Know About HomeSafe Borrower Eligibility in 2026?

 2. Can a business own the home and get HomeSafe?

-Answer: Businesses, including corporations and partnerships, cannot qualify as HomeSafe borrowers.
+Answer: For Los Angeles homesafe borrower eligibility planning, businesses, including corporations and partnerships, cannot qualify as HomeSafe borrowers.

 How this looks in practice